chassardmartin/chassardmartin.github.io/index.md

 <img src="/images/elephant.png" style="width:640px; height=480px">

-For information about myself, you might wanna check the "About" or "CV" page.
+For information about myself, you might want to check the "About" or "CV" page.